zehuiyin/plackett_luce_random_forest/README.md

 # plforest

-A random forest implementation of the pltree function from package PlackettLuce
+The plforest function uses the pltree function from the PlackettLuce R package to create a random forest based on bootstrapping and k-fold cross-validation.
+It takes a ranking class as the response variable and a covariate dataframe as the predictor variable.
+It predicts the preferred ranking of individuals for a set of objects.